stephannv/lua.util/README.md

 ========
 lua.util is a module with some convenient utilities not included with the standard Lua install.

 ###Array
 ######Description
 Arrays are ordered, integer-indexed collections of any object.

 ######Basic Usage

+Add 'lua' folder to your project and use `require 'lua.util.array'` at the top of your file or in `main.lua(Corona SDK project)`.

 ========
 An array is created using `#new`